marklogic/marklogic-mule-connector/docs/reading.md

 2. Set 'Query Type' to 'SERIALIZED_CTS_QUERY'.
 3. Set 'Query Format' to either 'JSON' or 'XML'.

+The following shows a simple example of a serialized CTS query; please refer to the link above to the MarkLogic documentation on serialized CTS queries for more information and examples:

+    {"ctsquery": {"wordQuery": {"text": "example"}}}

 ### Using a Combined query

 A [combined query](https://docs.marklogic.com/guide/rest-dev/search#id_69918) allows you to combine either a